SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Optional Accessible Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``"group"``: XXX
+``"group"``:
     identifier, may contain ":" which may be interpreted as path separator between path components.
-    The ECS may group the modules according to this property.
+    The ECS may group the accessibles according to this property.
     The lowercase version of a path component must not match the lowercase version of any module name or accessible on
     the same SEC node.